gudhillon/gudhillon.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a graduate student researcher working on GPU programming, more specifically on GPU synchronization and atomic performance modeling.
+I am a graduate student researcher working on GPU programming, focused on GPU synchronization and atomic-rmw performance modeling.
 I have teaching experience in courses Parallel Programming and Computer Systems.
-My research interests lie in studying the trade-offs between specialization and portability in the context of GPU cross-vendor performance.
+My research interests lie heterogeneous architectures and parallel programming models, specfically in studying the trade-offs between specialization and portability in the context of GPU cross-vendor performance.
 I am a prospective PhD applicant for Fall 2025.